 Cobalt Strike uses the Artifact Kit to generate its executables and DLLs.
 The Artifact Kit is a source code framework to build executables and DLLs that evade some anti-virus products.

-Most anti-virus products use signatures to identify known bad.
+Traditional anti-virus products use signatures to identify known bad.
 If we embed our known bad shellcode into an executable, an anti-virus product will recognize the shellcode and flag the executable as malicious.

 Cobalt Strike's counter to this is simple.
 The anti-virus sandbox has limitations.
 It is not a complete virtual machine.
 There are system behaviors the anti-virus sandbox does not emulate.
 The Artifact Kit is a collection of executable and DLL templates that rely on some behavior that anti-virus product’s do not emulate to recover shellcode located inside of the binary.